 Intelligent people often lack basic common sense, as suggested by the George Orwell quote, “Some ideas are so stupid that only intellectuals believe them.”
 Maybe intellectuals have too much faith in conscious thought and forget, as Blaise Pascal said, “The heart has its reasons of which reason knows nothing.”
-Unconscious thought, which comes to us in the form of feelings and intuitions, can often, though not always, be relied upon.
+Unconscious thought, which comes to us in the form of feelings and intuitions shouldn’t be dismissed out of hand as mere prejudice.

 Of course thinking things through is occasionally a good idea.
-If you need to decide what the square root of 64 is it’s better to think it through rather than to trying to intuit the correct answer.
+If you need to decide what the square root of 64 is, it’s far better to think it through rather than to trying to intuit the answer.
 But not everything in the world is a Maths problem.
 Should you have children?
-Perhaps that is a question best solved by your intuition though many intelligent westerners appear to have thought it through and come to the conclusion that, all in all, the world would be better off without their offspring.
+Perhaps that is a question best solved by intuition though many intelligent westerners appear to think otherwise.

-Dr. Kanazawa lists many evolutionarily novel things that intelligent people like that less intelligent people don’t.
-More intelligent people are more likely to drink alcohol and smoke because they are both evolutionarily novel.
-On average intelligent people prefer instrumental music like classical and modern jazz while less intelligent people like pop and rock.
+Dr. Kanazawa lists many evolutionarily novel things that intelligent people like more than the less intelligent.
+More intelligent people are allegedly more likely to drink alcohol and smoke since these are both evolutionarily novel.
+On average, intelligent people prefer instrumental music like classical and modern jazz while less intelligent people like pop and rock.
 This is probably because songs and the human voice are evolutionarily familiar while instrumental music is a recent invention.
 Apparently about 95% of people can sing reasonably well while the number who can play a musical instrument is much smaller.
 This is because the latter is something we have to learn whereas singing comes naturally to us.
-Interestingly the two most intelligent ethnic groups, Jews and east Asians, are over-represented in the composition and playing of classical music.
+Accordingly, the two most intelligent ethnic groups, Jews and east Asians, are over-represented in the composition and playing of classical music.

 Democracies, a relatively new idea, thrive among intelligent populations while the rule of powerful families, a much more traditional idea, is more popular among the less intelligent.
-Large urban areas are newer than the country and city-dwellers are more intelligent than country bumpkins.
+Large urban areas are newer than the country and city-dwellers tend to be more intelligent than country bumpkins.
 Reading books, sitting in classrooms and taking exams are all evolutionarily novel and are preferred by intelligent people.
-Vegetarianism, homosexuality, atheism and liberalism are all evolutionarily novel and vegetarians, gays, atheists and liberals appear to be slightly more intelligent than meat-eaters, heterosexuals, the religious and conservatives.
+Vegetarianism, homosexuality, atheism and liberalism are all evolutionarily novel and vegetarians, gays, atheists and liberals are slightly more intelligent than meat-eaters, heterosexuals, the religious and conservatives.

-By the way, if you are wondering if listening to Arnold Schoenberg’s awful atonal music, staying up late at night or trying to appreciate Tracey Emin’s ‘art’ will make you more intelligent then forget it: that is getting things back to front.
-Intelligent people have a taste for unnatural stuff but trying to like to develop a taste for unnatural stuff won’t make you more intelligent.
-Even so, I suspect many people who claim to like modern art do suffer from this misapprehension.
+By the way, if you are wondering if listening to Arnold Schoenberg’s awful atonal music, staying up late at night and trying to appreciate Tracey Emin’s ‘art’ will make you more intelligent then forget it: that is getting things back to front.
+Intelligent people have a taste for unnatural stuff but trying to develop a taste for unnatural stuff won’t make you more intelligent.
+Even so, I suspect many people who claim to like modern art and free jazz do indeed suffer from this misconception.

 There are many more examples in Dr. Kanazawa’s book that I have now forgotten.
 He says little about politics but it is clear that novelty and the political left go hand in hand, with their revolutions and such.
-Just the name of their opponents, ‘conservatives’, rather gives the game away: they dislike change.
-So it is no wonder the Right thinks the Left strange and unnatural while the Left sees the Right as consisting of a load of knuckle-dragging retards.
+Just the name of their opponents, ‘conservatives’, rather gives the game away, the latter disliking change.
+It is therefore no wonder the Right thinks the Left strange and unnatural while the Left thinks the Right a load of knuckle-dragging retards.
 Liberals seem fascinated with the evolutionarily novel idea of having their culture overrun by people of other races: friendly or hostile, either is okay since both are novel.
 Conservatives, being evolutionarily boring, would prefer their race and culture to endure.
 Liberals embrace the novel idea of childlessness; conservatives not so much.
-Liberals find the biologically odd deviation of homosexuality perfectly normal whereas conservatives find it a bit yukky.
+Liberals find the biologically odd deviation of homosexuality something to celebrate whereas conservatives find it a bit yukky.

-So liberals consider themselves more creative and intelligent than conservatives and conservatives think liberals weird and lacking basic common sense.
-Both sides are probably right.
+So liberals consider themselves creative and intelligent while conservatives think them weird and lacking basic common sense.
+Both are probably right.